Mbazlami/Data_Science_Code_examples/README.md

-# Data_Science_Code_examples
+# Data_Science_Projects
-A brief overview of the coding capabilities
+A brief overview of the coding capabilities in the area of machine learning

 # [Forest fire prediction regression problem](https://github.com/Mbazlami/forest-fire-prediction-)
 - Exploratory data anlayis on forest fire data for Montisenho park